The Unexpected Gifts of Growing Older: Finding Joy, Freedom & Wisdom

 Holding hands with different generations.

 Who are your people?
-The ones who really see you, not just your age?
+Which ones actually see you and not just your age?

-In Mozambique, 70% of farmers are over 45, eagerly trying new technologies.
-I’m no tech mogul, but my 580-day Japanese learning streak is a quiet victory.
+Apparently, in Mozambique, 70% of farmers are over 45, eagerly trying new technologies.
+I’m no tech mogul, but my 626-day Japanese learning streak is a small victory.

 Eternally Young: The Soul That Never Ages